bazelbuild/bazel/site/en/external/migration.md

 *   **Bzlmod**

-    With Bzlmod, as long as the your dependency is available in [Bazel Central Registry](https://registry.bazel.build) or your custom [Bazel
+    With Bzlmod, as long as your dependency is available in [Bazel Central Registry](https://registry.bazel.build) or your custom [Bazel
     registry](/external/registry), you can simply depend on it with a [`bazel_dep`](/rules/lib/globals/module#bazel_dep) directive.